 #1 in Missouri on Patient Engagement - Becker's Hospital Review

-Barnes-Jewish West County Hospital placed #1 in Missouri on a new hospital ranking report based on patient engagement produced by Becker’s Hospital Review and Axial Exchange in January 2015.
+In 2015, Barnes-Jewish West County Hospital placed #1 in Missouri on a new hospital ranking report based on patient engagement produced by Becker’s Hospital Review and Axial Exchange.
 Top performers include hospitals that have achieved low readmission rates, high patient satisfaction, support patients in self care and provide patients with online interactions such as a patient portal or social media.
 Barnes-Jewish West County Hospital achieved a total score of 73, the highest score of all hospitals in Missouri.

 Click here to view the Missouri rankings.